MichaelDecent/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to display all file
+A script to display long hidden files with user and group ID